 If the final payment has been paid and the couple cancels ahead of time.
 Only half of the final payment maybe refunded to the couple.
 The refund is not guaranteed.
 The board officers will decide if a refund can be approved.

-Should the couple decide to give a certain amount as a stipend, the couple should put it in a white envelope and give it to the Pastor or Lay Minister after the ceremony.
+The couple should put it in a white envelope and give it to the Pastor or Lay Minister after the ceremony.

 8. Documentary Requirements

 - Registration Form (will be provided)

 - Health Declaration form of the Couple (will be provided)